 There are no notice or filing requirements (or any additional conditions) imposed on foreign derivatives dealers relying on this exemption when they transact with local derivatives dealers.
-Foreign dealers that seek wider access to Canadian derivatives markets on an exempt basis would need to rely on the foreign derivatives dealer exemption in section 38 [Exemption from this Instrument - foreign derivatives dealers].
+Foreign dealers that seek wider access to Canadian derivatives markets on an exempt basis would need to rely on the foreign derivatives dealer exemption in section 39 [Exemption for foreign derivatives dealers].